How to promote and highlight the value of online events to get more attendees

 Events are made for people, by people.
 That’s a fundamental aspect that no one should forget about.
 Sometimes we might be so focused on business value, technical features, and financial revenue that we forget the general idea and goal.

-So to create a successful event, you need participants.
+So to create a successful online event, you need participants.
 And to get their attention, you need to entice them with your content.

 Promotion is one of the most important parts of every strategy.
 It doesn’t matter whether your webinar is perfect and gripping.
 It won’t help your business unless the right participants know about it and are interested in attending.